 Last Name Basis: No regulars call him Richard but his mother.
 Although he is Rick or Richard to several ex-girlfriends, his ex-wives, and Beckett during significant moments or when she's emotionally fragile.

 Man Child: Will often spend time playing with toys.
-Sometimes his daughter's there.
-Often she isn't.
+Sometimes his daughter's there but often she isn't.
 He bought property on the moon!
 Last month.

-Meaningful Name: If you think about it terms of him being a Stephen King expy, which he is according to Word of God.
-"Richard" is the first name from Stephen King's infamous psuedonym and a Castle is where a King lives.
+Meaningful Name: If you think about it in terms of him being a Stephen King expy, which he is according to Word of God, "Richard" is the first name from Stephen King's infamous pseudonym and a Castle is where a King lives.

 Minored in Asskicking: Castle, being a civilian, usually leaves the dirty work to his detective friends.
-We are occasionally reminded that he is, in fact, as good a shot as Beckett.
+We are occasionally reminded that he is as good a shot as Beckett.

 Momma's Boy: Raised solely by his single mother, and it shows in, among other things, his complete lack of knowledge about baseball.

 Mystery Writer Detective: The premise of the series is Castle, a mystery writer, shadowing an NYPD homicide detective and eventually helping her solve mysteries.
 Later series have often had the detectives introduce Castle as a "consultant" suggesting he's been formally retained by the department.

 Nice Guy: Once you scratch away the Playboy Man Child exterior, Castle is this through and through.